sasabosnic/rgz/arc.md

 ## Extract a file

-Restore one file from the archive and compare its contents with the original.
+Restore _a single file_ from the archive and compare its contents with the original.

 <pre>
 $ <b>cd /tmp</b>